Getting There

 Take a shuttle from the East Side of the Footbridge to Main Street Kennecott and then walk up the hill to 17 Silk Stocking Row, leaving your gear in a vehicle on Main Street Kennecott for us to collect and deliver.

-Cost $5 per seat (plus a cost per seat for gear)
+Cost $5-$15 per seat (plus a cost per seat for gear)

 Then leave your gear on Main Street in Kennecott and walk up the hill to 17 Silk Stocking Row.
 We are happy to transport your gear in our pickup.
-If you will arrive earlier at Main Street Kennecott, you can prearrange with us to leave non-scented luggage in the back of our white Ford 150 pick-up truck at the Day-Use Parking Area, located on the McCarthy side of the shuttle stop, just south of the National Park Service Visitor Center on Main Street in Kennecott.
+If you will arrive earlier than check-in at Main Street Kennecott, you can prearrange with us to leave non-scented luggage in the back of our white Ford 150 pick-up truck at the Day-Use Parking Area, located on the McCarthy side of the shuttle stop, just south of the National Park Service Visitor Center on Main Street in Kennecott.
 If it’s raining, you can cover your gear with a tarp we’ll have available.
-We ask that you leave coolers and other scented items that could attract bears inside the cab of the truck, which will be left unlocked.
-We will then drive your items to 17 Silk Stocking Row after 5:00 PM.
+We ask that you leave coolers and other scented items that could attract bears and rodents inside the cab of the truck, which will be left unlocked.
+Our hosts will then drive your items to 17 Silk Stocking Row after 4:00 PM.
 Please be in touch with our hosts on the day of your arrival so they are aware that your luggage is in the truck!

 Communicating With Us on Day of Arrival